 The following example shows a custom search page that was developed specifically for external users who have no familiarity with PeopleSoft applications and will be interacting with the application on a one time basis.
-An application level SES Search was needed to provide the ability for external applicants to search on indexed jobs.
+An application level search was needed to provide the ability for external applicants to search on indexed jobs.
 These requirements fell outside of the PeopleTools delivered component search and an application custom search was created to support this unique scenario:

 General guidelines and recommendations:

 - Include Related Actions in the Search Results when there are a number of different transactions the user may navigate to from the search result.

 - Avoid exposing a toggle between real time and keyword search as it is confusing to the user.